jstaeben/nasa-apps-challenge/README.md

 #### How to use h5_parser.py
 Syntax: `python3 h5_parser.py [True/False]`
  - True = Save images and GIF
- - False = Don't save images and GIF"
+ - False = Don't save images and GIF

 Output:
 - If you select False for saving images and GIF: